zawmh96/Terraform-Labs/Lab 1/README.md

 Make a change in length terraform local code and apply the configuration from one terminal.
 While runing in the terminal, make another change and apply it at another terminal.

-You will able to make a changes in second terminal as S3 don't provide state lock feature.
+You will able to apply changes in second terminal as S3 don't provide state lock feature.

 ![image](https://github.com/user-attachments/assets/e61ba969-fcc4-4f69-a429-d8fad9bccb80)